jordanm3/mlb-strike-predictions/README.md

 **Final Thoughts**:
 - An "ensemble classifier" ended up providing the best performance for my selected metrics (accuracy and precision).
-- When considering the feature importance scores of the inputs used in my model (see feature_selection_engineering.ipynb for a ranking of the top features), it could be recommended that hitters pay most attention to the following factors when predicting if a strike will be thrown:
+- When considering the feature importance scores of the inputs used in my model (see feature_selection_engineering.ipynb for a ranking of the top features), it is recommended that hitters pay most attention to the following factors when predicting if a strike will be thrown:
       a.
 Balls/strikes already in the count
       b.
 Runners on base
       c.
 Total pitch count of the current pitcher